Check Point Software Technologies Ltd. (CHKP): History, Ownership, Mission, How It Works & Makes Money

 Check Point Software Technologies Ltd. (CHKP) Ownership Structure

-Check Point Software Technologies Ltd. is a publicly traded company, listed on the Nasdaq Stock Market under the ticker symbol CHKP.
+Check Point Software Technologies is a publicly traded company, listed on the Nasdaq Global Select Market under the ticker symbol CHKP.

 Shareholder Type Ownership, % Notes

-Understanding the company's mission is crucial.
-More information can be found here: Mission Statement, Vision, & Core Values of Check Point Software Technologies Ltd. (CHKP).
+This team is tasked with executing the company's strategic vision, which you can read more about here: Mission Statement, Vision, & Core Values of Check Point Software Technologies Ltd. (CHKP).

 Check Point Software Technologies Ltd. (CHKP) Mission and Values